YamtalDev/nightly-shopping-flow-automation/README.md

 1. **Navigate to the Website and Log In:**
    - Accesses the base URL.
-   - Logs in using valid credentials stored in the `.env` file.
+   - Logs in using valid credentials provided in the `.env` file.

 2. **Add Products to the Shopping Cart:**
    - Selects two different products.